 Q: How much can I put into the 401(k) Fund?

-A: For 2012, you can put up to $17,000.
-If you are 50 years old and over, the maximum amount is $22,500.
+A: For 2019, you can put up to $19,000.
+If you will be 50 years old and over in 2019, the maximum amount is $25,000.
 These amounts are the maximum limits for employee contributions only.
-They do not include the $1.50 per hour employer contribution.
+Any employer contributions to your 401(k) are not included in your voluntary contributions limit.

-Q: If I start my employee contributions in January 2009, how much should I deduct from my paycheck to achieve the maximum limit?
+Q: If I start my employee contributions in January, how much should I deduct from my paycheck to achieve my maximum contribution?

-A: If you work 40 hours a week for 52 weeks (the entire 2009), you can deduct about $7.00 per hour from your paycheck, and you will have close to $15,000 at the end of the year.
-If you are age 50 or over, you can deduct about $10.00 per hour to achieve the maximum limit of $22,000 at the end of the year.
+A: If you work 40 hours a week for 52 weeks, you should deduct $10.00 per hour from your paycheck.
+If you are age 50 or over, you would deduct $13.00 per hour to achieve the maximum allowable contribution amount by the end of the tax year.

 Q: What happens if I go over the limit before the end of the year?

 Q: Oh no!
 It's already December, and I have not put anything into my 401(k) Fund!
-Can I write a check from my checking account for $15,500?
+Can I write a check from my checking account for an amount up to my limit?